Baba Amte: Narmada Bachao Andolan with Medha Patkar

 In 1990, Amte left Anandwan for a while to live along the Narmada River and joined Narmada Bachao Andolan ("Save Narmada") movement one of whose popular leaders was Medha Patkar, which fought against both unjust displacement of local inhabitants and damage to the environment due to the construction of the Sardar Sarovar dam on the Narmada river.

 Death

 Amte died at Anandwan on 9 February 2008 in Maharashtra of age-related illnesses.
-By choosing to get buried than cremated he followed the principles he preached as environmentalist and social reformer.
+By choosing to get buried rather than be cremated he followed the principles he preached as environmentalist and social reformer.